11 November 2017

 Current Lithium supplies globally are not sufficient to meet demand

-In addition, Lithium is being used for solar battery installations, enabling solar panels to provide power 24 hours instead of just during day light.
+In addition, Lithium is being used for solar battery installations, enabling solar panels to provide power 24 hours instead of just during daylight.

-Lithium battery making factories are being expanded and built everywhere, to supply batteries to fuel the gigantic demand.
+Lithium battery-making factories are being expanded and built everywhere, to supply batteries to fuel the gigantic demand.
 But they need more Lithium.

 From a price in-elasticity perspective, here’s the magic bit.
 Lithium currently comprises less than 5% of the cost of manufacturing batteries.

 That's less than 1% of the sticker price for an electric car.
-Consequently, battery makers can easily justify paying much higher prices to secure their share of the scare resource.
+Consequently, battery makers can easily justify paying much higher prices to secure their share of the scarce resource.
 Prices are going through the roof.

 What is Lithium?

-Lithium is a metal, and is the lightest metal on the periodic table and the lightest solid element.
+Lithium is a metal and is the lightest metal on the periodic table and the lightest solid element.

 Ranking number 3 on the periodic table, those with some basic knowledge of high school chemistry would appreciate the reason why it is so light.
-Lithium has only 3 protons and 4 neutrons making-up its nucleus surrounded by 3 orbiting electrons.
-By comparison Iron has 26 protons, 30 neutrons and 26 electrons.
+Lithium has only 3 protons and 4 neutrons making up its nucleus surrounded by 3 orbiting electrons.
+By comparison, Iron has 26 protons, 30 neutrons and 26 electrons.

 Lithium has a very low density (0.534 g/cm3), comparable with pine wood.